-I was ecstatic, and for good reason, since I really wanted to go to the US to pursue my MS and perhaps a PhD in civil engineering.
+I was ecstatic, and for a good reason, since I wanted to go to the US to pursue my MS and perhaps a Ph.D. in civil engineering.

-The 3 hard months sitting at home killing flies and fearing the worst was over.
-I also got an admit from NCSU (North Carolina State University) and was shortlisted for the Young India Fellowship Program, a 1 year fully funded liberal arts program in Delhi, one of India’s most prestigious fellowships for youth leadership, in the coming weeks.
+The three hard months sitting at home, killing flies and fearing the worst was over.
+I also got an admit from NCSU (North Carolina State University) and was shortlisted for the Young India Fellowship Program, one year fully funded liberal arts program in Delhi, one of India’s most prestigious fellowships for youth leadership, in the coming weeks.

-Well that was a lot of good given my long and anguishing wait for some good news.
-So 3 tempting choices (you might feel an engineer heading for a liberal arts program is weird, but I was really into leadership initiatives back then) and only one to pick.
+Well, that was a lot of good given my long and anguishing wait for some good news.
+So three tempting choices (you might feel an engineer heading for a liberal arts program is weird, but I was really into leadership initiatives back then) and only one to pick.